Winter hiking and snowshoeing in The Kaunertal

 The winter hiking trails in the nature park and glacier region

-Many paths lead through the snow-covered Kaunertal!
-Glittering powder snow as far as the eye can see.
-The cold and clear air of the Ötztal Alps.
-Nothing more than peace and pure nature!
-Would you also like to hike and walk through the Kaunertal, Kauns, Kaunerberg and Fendels regions?
-This is best done on the following routes:
+Many paths lead through the snow-covered Kaunertal — glittering powder as far as the eye can see, crisp mountain air straight from the Ötztal Alps, and nothing but peace and pure nature.
+Would you like to explore the regions of Kaunertal, Kauns, Kaunerberg, and Fendels on foot?
+These routes are the perfect place to start:

 Together we are strong!
 True to this motto, we recommend making your first attempts at snowshoeing in a group.
-During a taster course with experienced professionals, you will quickly get to know the special features of having "big feet" while always being safe.
+During a taster course with experienced professionals, you will quickly get to grips with the special features of snowshoeing - all in a safe and guided environment.

 Speaking of safety: Make sure to look at the Winter Hiking Service Checklist.
 It contains many useful tips and important information about first aid, tour planning, and proper equipment.